Text-Based Personas for Simulating User Privacy Decisions: Discussion

 \subsubsection{Personalized Privacy and the Cold Start Problem}

-Beyond population-level simulations, text-based personas are sufficiently predictive and usable to power future personalized privacy assistants.
-An assistant could utilize an individual's validated persona as a system instruction to autonomously negotiate data-sharing agreements on the user's behalf.
-Crucially, standardizing these preferences into a concise text format addresses a major hurdle for AI assistants: the \textit{cold start problem}.
-Currently, onboarding a user to a new privacy assistant requires either tedious, granular questionnaires—which often fail to predict actual behavior due to the privacy paradox—or collecting massive amounts of raw behavioral data over time.
+Beyond population-level simulations, text-based personas can power future personalized privacy assistants.
+An assistant could utilize an individual's validated persona as a system instruction to personalize privacy decisions.
+Standardizing these preferences into a concise text format addresses a major hurdle for AI assistants: the \textit{cold start problem}.
+Currently, onboarding a user to a new privacy assistant requires either tedious questionnaires—which often fail to predict actual behavior—or collecting massive amounts of raw behavioral data over time.
 In contrast, text-based personas offer inherent \textit{portability}.
-A persona summarized from a user's behavior on one platform (e.g., a dominant social media ecosystem) can be extracted as a structured, human-readable text file and securely ported to bootstrap a new privacy assistant on an entirely different platform.
-This portability resolves the cold start problem without requiring the transfer of sensitive, granular raw history logs between services.
+A persona summarized from a user's behavior on one platform can be extracted as a structured, human-readable text file and securely ported to bootstrap a new privacy assistant on an entirely different platform.
+This portability resolves the cold start problem without requiring the transfer of sensitive raw history logs between services.

-To support this ecosystem, future research must design transparent, usable interfaces that allow users to securely audit, edit, and export their text-based personas.
-These interfaces should inform users when an autonomous decision was made using their persona, providing the LLM's reasoning and allowing for real-time corrections.
-Given the inevitability of LLM hallucinations, it will be essential to incorporate uncertainty estimation~\cite{Farquhar2024} and explicitly request human intervention on high-risk, low-confidence decisions.